-BMus Year 1 Module Title: First Study Performance 1 (60 credits) Assessment Assignment 1: Techniques exam (40%) Assignment 2: Recital (60%) 1.
-Techniques exam Studies 20% Two studies to be performed Two studies to be chosen from the following list: Hoffmeister Etudes 3, 5 and 6 Campagnoli Caprices 1, 2, 8, 31 Bruni Studies 7, 11, 13, 16, 17 Knox Viola Space 1, 2 At the discretion of the teacher other studies of comparable difficulty may be substituted for the ones recommended Scales/ arpeggios 30% Scales: major and minor (harmonic and melodic), 3 octaves 6 keys to be chosen by the student.
-Bowings: détaché, slurred at least one octave per bow.
-Chromatic scales: 3 keys, one octave to a bow Artificial harmonics: one major key, two octaves, separate bows.
-Arpeggios - The Carl Flesch routine.
-6 keys in 3 octaves, slurred one octave per bow and détaché.
-Double Stopping - any 2 major keys in 3rds, 6ths and octaves in 2 octaves.
+Six keys, 3 octaves, détaché and slurred one octave per bow.
+Artificial harmonics, one major key, two octaves, separate bows.
+Double Stopping - Any 2 major keys in 3rds, 6ths and octaves in 2 octaves.
 The keys may be different in each category.
-Separate bowings and slurred at student's own choice (option to use the slurred bowing repeating the first note then slur to the next note, repeat it, slur).
-For 3rds in the keys of C-D inclusive students may start with single notes on the C string.
+Separate bowings and slurred at student's own choice.
+For 3rds in the keys of G-A inclusive students may start with single notes on the G string.
 All scales & arpeggios from memory except the Carl Flesch routine, for which the music may be used.
-Orchestral excerpts 30% All 5 to be prepared.
-3 will be asked for in the assessment Beethoven Symphony No. 5, Movement II Andante con moto -Beginning to bar 37, and bars 72 - 106 Brahms 2nd Symphony, Movement I -Beginning to Letter B Mozart, "Haffner" Symphony No. 35, Movement IV -Beginning to letter A Mozart, Marriage of Figaro, Overture -Beginning to Bar 24 Mendelssohn, Scherzo from Midsummer Night's Dream -Letter C to Letter D Copies of the excerpts are available to download and print from iCity > First Study Departments > Strings > Viola Chamber Music 20% Performances of two contrasting movements, from either one work or two different works, approximately 15 minutes total, to be agreed with the Head of Chamber Music.
+Orchestral excerpts 30% You should prepare the five orchestral excerpts from the list below.
+Three of these will be selected by the examiners for performance at the time of your technical examination.
+Mozart: Symphony 39, 1st mov, A to C Haydn: Symphony 103, 1st movement, Allegro to bar 58 Mendelssohn: Symphony 4, first movement, opening to bar 51 Brahms 1st Symphony 2nd movement Dvorak 7th Symphony 2nd movement Copies of the excerpts are available to download and print from iCity > First Study Departments > Strings > Violin Chamber Music 20% Performance of two contrasting movements, from either one work or two different works, approximately 15 minutes total, to be agreed with the Head of Chamber Music.
 The assessment will take place not later than the end of the Spring Term.
 The works should normally be for trio or quartet, but duo performances and larger ensembles may be accepted.
-Each student in the group will be given an individual mark, though in most ensembles the marks are rarely far apart.
-Criteria for marking reflect the following: Ensemble skills Intonation Rhythm Sound quality and awareness of balance Musicality (phrasing, interpretation) Communication/presentation, including confidence, sense of participation in the performance, body language etc. 2.
-Performance Option 1: A programme consisting of two or three movements from a baroque sonata, partita or suite (accompanied or unaccompanied) with another piece/ of your own choice demonstrating a variety of styles.
+Each student in the group will be given an individual mark, though in most ensembles the marks are not far apart.
+Criteria for marking reflect the following:

+Ensemble skills Intonation Rhythm Sound quality and awareness of balance Musicality (phrasing, interpretation) Communication/presentation, including confidence, sense of participation in the performance, body language etc. 2.
+Performance Option 1: A programme consisting of two movements from a baroque sonata, partita or suite (accompanied or unaccompanied) with another piece/ of your own choice demonstrating a variety of styles.
 Option 2: One or two (preferably two if time allows) movements from a classical sonata with another piece of your own choice demonstrating a variety of styles.
 Comments - 1.
 The programme should last approximately 20 minutes.
 If you have more than this the examiner may stop you.
 In the case of performances which under-run (i.e. less than 20 minutes long) the panel will use the marking guidelines to decide whether/how this should be taken into account when arriving at their mark. - 2.
 You must provide examiners with a full score of everything you play, in the same edition.
 In a work with piano accompaniment the solo part on its own will not suffice.
-Failure to meet this requirement may result in a deduction of marks (see Appendix C in the Student Handbook) Module Title: Professional Portfolio 1: First Study Activities 1 (15 credits) Your department will run a programme of classes, masterclasses and other first study activities that you are expected to attend.
+Failure to meet this requirement may result in a deduction of marks (see Appendix C in the Student Handbook) Module Title: Professional Portfolio 1: First Study Activities 1 (15 credits) Your department will run a programme of classes, master classes and other first study activities that you are expected to attend.
 This will constitute a contract which students must sign and which will be logged in the department.
 Registers will be taken at all these classes.
 Your attendance at specified classes, notably those where the success of the class depends on the presence of all students to run properly, will contribute to the final calculation of your overall rate of attendance at the end of the year.
 Poor attendance may result in your mark in this module being capped.
-Details can be found at https://icity.bcu.ac.uk/adm/birmingham-conservatoire/Orchestra-and-Ensembles/Absence-and-Lateness- Policy For first-year string players the activities are:
+Details can be found at https://icity.bcu.ac.uk/adm/birmingham-conservatoire/Orchestra-and-Ensembles/Absence-and-Lateness-Policy For first-year string players the activities are: